HeeiYa/KDEBlog/docs/posts/2024OSPP KDE项目中期总结.md

 2. Unit testing capability
 3. Cross-platform compatibility

-The Tic-Tac-Toe game has been open-sourced on KDE Invent: [hanyang zhang / TicTacToe · GitLab](https://invent.kde.org/zhy/tictactoe)
+The Tic-Tac-Toe game is openly developed on KDE Invent: [hanyang zhang / TicTacToe · GitLab](https://invent.kde.org/zhy/tictactoe)

 Supporting localization for QML applications requires the use of Qt's localization tools such as lupdate and lrelease.
 However, since the project is built with CMake, Qt also provides corresponding CMake methods: [qt_add_translations | Qt Linguist Manual](https://doc.qt.io/qt-6/qtlinguist-cmake-qt-add-translations.html)